 One of the most famous areas of the city is the world-famous Grand Canal, which was the main center of the Renaissance.
 Another unmistakable area is the central square in Venice, called Piazza San Marco.
-Here you will find a series of Byzantine mosaics, the Campanile bell and of course the breathtaking St. Mark’s Basilica.
+Here you will find a series of Byzantine mosaics, the Campanile Bell, and of course the breathtaking St. Mark’s Basilica.
 City of Love Venice

-What are the best things to do in Venice?
+Best things to do in Venice

 Few cities can claim such an invaluable artistic and historical heritage as Venice.
-This unique city with its magical, spectacular scenery is not only beautiful; it is a true marvel of creative genius: a city built on the mud, sand and slime of a difficult, inhospitable landscape.
+This unique city with its magical, spectacular scenery is not only beautiful; it is a true marvel of creative genius: a city built on the mud, sand, and slime of a difficult, inhospitable landscape.

 The biggest attraction in the beautiful city of Venice is the architecture — enhanced by the ancient canals that surround it.
 In addition to Piazza San Marco and St. Mark’s Basilica, the city is home to the Gothic masterpiece of the Doge’s Palace.
 These pink and white marble buildings must be seen in the flesh to be fully appreciated.
-Not only is it a stunning example of Italian architecture, it is also the center of the Venice Carnival celebrations every year.
+Not only is it a stunning example of Italian architecture, but it is also the center of the Venice Carnival celebrations every year.

 Why is Venice built on water?